gloriabenoit/DNAnexus-GWAS/docs/setup.md

 By default, your information expires in 30 days, but this can be changed using the <code>--timeout</code> option.

 For instance, if you want your info to expire in <b>6 months</b>, use the following command.
-The <code>-help</code> option is useful if you want to know more about the `--timeout` input format.
+The <code>-help</code> option is useful if you want to know more about the <code>--timeout</code> input format.

 ```bash
 dx login --timeout 6M